- What other names is Chromium known by?

 - Are there safety concerns?

 - Dosing considerations for Chromium.

 Acétate de Chrome, Atomic Number 24, Chlorure Chromique, Chlorure de Chrome, Chrome, Chrome III, Chrome 3+, Chrome FTG, Chrome Facteur de Tolérance au Glucose, Chrome Trivalent, Chromic Chloride, Chromium Acetate, Chromium Chloride, Chromium Nicotinate, Chromium Picolinate, Chromium Polynicotinate, Chromium Proteinate, Chromium Trichloride, Chromium Tripicolinate, Chromium III, Chromium III Picolinate, Chromium 3+, Cr III, Cr3+, Cromo, Glucose Tolerance Factor-Cr, GTF, GTF Chromium, GTF-Cr, Kali Bichromicum, Nicotinate de Chrome, Numéro Atomique 24, Picolinate de Chrome, Picolinate de Chrome III, Polynicotinate de Chrome, Potassium Bichromate, Protéinate de Chrome, Trichlorure de Chrome, Tripicolinate de Chrome, Trivalent Chromium, Cr.

-Chromium is a metal.
+Chromium is a mineral.
 It is called an "essential trace element" because very small amounts of chromium are necessary for human health.
 There are two forms of chromium: trivalent chromium and hexavalent chromium.
 The first is found in foods and supplements and is safe for humans.
 The second is a known toxin that can cause skin problems and lung cancer.

 Likely Effective for...

 - Chromium deficiency.
 Taking chromium by mouth is effective for preventing chromium deficiency.